robert/robert.github.com/_posts/2017-11-20-how-does-online-tracking-actually-work.md

 ## What is a cookie?

 A cookie is a small text file created by your browser and stored on your device.
 When you visit a website, your browser sends it a message known as an *HTTP request*.
 The website responds to your browser's message with both the content you asked for and any cookies it would like your browser to save.
 Your browser saves the cookies and notes the domain of the website that they belong to.
-It then appends a website's cookie data to every future request that it makes to that website's domain (subject to a set of security rules that prevent the contents from leaking to other parties[LINK]).
+It then appends a website's cookie data to every future request that it makes to that website's domain (subject to a set of security rules that prevent the contents from [leaking to other parties](https://www.nczonline.net/blog/2009/05/12/cookies-and-security/)).
 Modern websites use cookies for two main purposes - keeping you logged in and tracking your behavior.

 ## How websites use cookies to log you in